comprna/modkitopt/README.md

 **3. Run ModkitOpt**

-Example running ModkitOpt for a modBAM file containing m6A calls aligned to the human reference transcriptome (GRCh38.p14, release 45).
+Run ModkitOpt on an example modBAM file containing m6A calls aligned to the human reference transcriptome (GRCh38.p14, release 45).
+To run this example, you need to use the same GENCODE human reference transcriptome and corresponding annotation ([GRCh38.p14, release 45](https://www.gencodegenes.org/human/release_45.html)) that was used to create the modBAM file.

 **Important note:** This example demonstrates how the Nextflow pipeline operates, but the modBAM file is too small for ModkitOpt to provide a meaningful output.